 Determination: ERCOT has determined that existing procedures set forth in ERCOT Protocols and Guides are sufficient to ensure the reliable and cost-effective coordination of outages following the interconnection of the SCT DC Tie.
-Further modifications to ERCOT’s outage coordination systems are unnecessary because NPRR818 and NPRR825 clarify ERCOT’s authority to curtail DC Tie flows as necessary to address system conditions that may be influenced by approved Outages.
+Further modifications to ERCOT’s outage coordination systems are unnecessary specifically for the SCT DC Tie because NPRR818 and NPRR825 clarify ERCOT’s authority to curtail DC Tie flows as necessary to address system conditions that may be influenced by approved Outages.

 Technical reasons for determination